healerkx/PySQLKits/README.md

 i.perform(20)
 ```

-- datachain is for query from MySQL and Redis with SimpleQuery language (A simple script language I implements with PLY), then render the query results in pretty format.
+- datachain is a tool for query data from MySQL and Redis with SimpleQuery language (A simple script language I implement using PLY), then render the results in pretty tables, in both terminator and browser.

 > usage:
 ```
 python datachain.py simplequery.sq
 ```

-- mysqlbinlog is a tool to parse MySQL binlog files, yield Row-Events.
+- mysqlbinlog is a SDK to parse MySQL binlog files, yield Row-Events.
-> It's supposed to access the path /examples, I give two examples using mysqlbinlog, One reads the current binlog changes and flush them into Redis.
-Another is for display an entry's change history.
+> It's supposed to access the path /examples, I give some examples using mysqlbinlog:

+> - mysql-redis-sync reads the current binlog changes and flush them into Redis.
+> - entry-traceback shows an entry's change history.
+> - entry-watcher shows the current changing entries in some tables you concern.

 - mysqldiff compare two databases for diff, and generating create table, alter table, drop table SQL lines.
 > This script (original version) is from my friend Zhoujing(https://github.com/lexchou), Access, amazing...